 After a brief beta phase, WhatsApp for iOS’s now calling interface is now available to the general public.
 People who have installed WhatsApp’s beta version on their iPhones have had access to these updates.
 The new calling interface, however, was not generally available until recently.

-If you want to immediately join the call without having to ask the other participants for a new invitation, the app will inform you.
+If you want to join the call immediately without asking the other participants for a new invitation, the app will inform you.
 This change is included in WhatsApp version 2.21.140, as is the new way the program handles archived chats, which we previously reported on.
-When you’re crafting a message, the app will also offer sticker choices.
+The app will also offer sticker choices when you’re crafting a message.
 Keep in mind that these features will be carried out in stages, so not all users will receive them at the same time.